Our aim is to support and promote cycling in our local area.

 Community cycling survey

-In June 2022 we circulated an online survey to hear your views on what we should prioritise, to help support and promote cycling locally.
-We will use the responses we received to plan activities and development work.
+In June 2022, when we first established the TDEG Cycling Project, we circulated an online survey to hear your views on what we should prioritise, to help support and promote cycling locally.
+We are using survey responses to plan our project activities.

 - Engaging with local schools, and advocacy work to voice local concerns/campaign for action, were the top two activities respondents felt would benefit the community most (both equally popular, being requested by 44% of respondents)